 - Reviewing all theme and plugin files to ensure there isn’t code that you don’t recognize.
 The current means of injection is typically an iframe to a third party site (often Chinese), or an encrypted section of code at the top of all PHP pages.
 You’ll need to find and remove or clean all infected files.
 Sometimes it will require a script to run on your server to ensure this is accomplished.
 Read Stop Badware for more information.

-- If your site isn’t already registered with Google Webmasters, you’ll want to register it.
+- If your site isn’t already registered with Google Search Console, you’ll want to register it.
 If you’re seeing the malware warning on your site, you’re probably going to have a message in your Webmaster inbox advising you that the site has been removed due to the issue.
 If you are sure that your site is now clean, you can request reinclusion.